 - Fodor's Choice

-By turns an ancient Roman port city, a Byzantine capital, and a Crusader stronghold, Caesarea is one of the country's major archaeological sites.
-There's no need to think of this as "dusty piles of stones."
-It is a delightful place to spend up to a day of leisurely sightseeing among the fascinating ruins.
-You can browse in souvenir shops and art galleries, swim at the beach, snorkel or dive around a submerged port, or enjoy a seaside meal.
-Caesarea is an easy day trip from Tel Aviv and Haifa, or even Jerusalem.
+By turns an ancient Roman port city, Byzantine capital, and Crusader stronghold, Caesarea is one of the country's major archaeological sites—and a delightful place to spend a day of leisurely sightseeing among the fascinating ruins.
+You can browse in souvenir shops and art galleries, take a dip at the beach, snorkel or dive around a submerged port, or enjoy a seaside meal.
+Caesarea is an easy day trip from Tel Aviv and Haifa or even Jerusalem.

 There are two entrances to this intriguing site.
 A good strategy is to start at the Roman Theater, at the southern entrance.
 After exploring, you can then leave through the northern entrance.
 If you're short on time, enter through the northern entrance and take a quicker tour of the site.
 At either entrance, pick up the free brochure and map.

 King Louis IX of France built the walls that surround the Crusader City.
-The bulk of what you see today—the moat, escarpment, citadel, and walls, which once contained 16 towers—dates from 1251, when the French king actually spent a year pitching in with his own two hands to help restore the existing fortifications.
-As you enter the southern wall gate of the Crusader city, you'll see the remains of an unfinished cathedral; the three graceful curves of its apses stand out.
+The bulk of what you see today—the moat, escarpment, citadel, and walls, which once contained 16 towers—dates from 1251, when the French monarch spent a year pitching in with his own two hands to help restore the existing fortifications.
+As you enter the southern wall gate of the Crusader city, you'll see the remains of an unfinished cathedral with its three graceful apses.

-At the observation point you can gaze out over the remains of Herod's Port, once a magnificent sight that writers of the day compared to Athens's port of Piraeus.
+At the observation point, you can gaze out over the remains of Herod's Port, once a magnificent sight that writers of the day compared to Athens' Port of Piraeus.
 An earthquake devastated the harbor in AD 130, which is why the Crusaders utilized only a small section of it when they conquered the city in 1101.

 East of the northern entrance to the site, a fenced-in area encloses Caesarea's Byzantine Street.
-It was during the Byzantine period and in late Roman times that Caesarea thrived as a center of Christian scholarship.
-In the 7th century, Caesarea had a famous library of some 30,000 volumes that originated with the collection of the Christian philosopher Origen (185-254), who lived in Caesarea for two decades.
+During the Byzantine period and late Roman times, Caesarea thrived as a center of Christian scholarship.
+In the 7th century, Caesarea boasted a famous library of some 30,000 volumes that originated with the collection of the Christian philosopher Origen (185–254), who lived here for two decades.
 Towering over the street are two headless marble statues, probably carted here from nearby Roman temples.
 The provenance of the milky white statue is unknown; Emperor Hadrian might have commissioned the reddish figure facing it when he visited Caesarea.

+Time Trek.
 When you're exploring the harbor area, don't miss the Time Trek.
-Inside, you'll meet Caesarea's fascinating historic personages—among them Herod the Great, Rabbi Akiva, and St. Paul.
+Inside, you'll meet twelve of Caesarea's fascinating historic personages—among them Herod the Great, Rabbi Akiva, and St. Paul.
 These realistic-looking, larger-than-life figures can answer all kinds of questions you might have about their long-ago lives in Caesarea.
-Now climb the stairs of the nearby squarish stone tower with glass windows, on the pier sticking out into the harbor.
-Here you can view an intriguing three-dimensional animation on giant screens that explains the amazing construction of the port.
+If you climb the stairs of the nearby squarish stone tower of the recreated fortress on the pier, you can view an intriguing three-dimensional animation on giant screens that explains the amazing construction of the port. *6550. www.caesarea.com.

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's